OUR MISSION:

 The August 2025 issue of our newsletter has been released.
 Use the buttons below to download this newsletter, sign up for email delivery of future issues or download past issues.

-August Prayers
+September Prayers

 Petitions

-• Amajuba children find peace and love in their life at Amajuba
+• Amajuba children find peace and love in their life at Amajuba.

 Thanks